 They include carbon fiber in all 3 sections, and the diameter of the thick stick inspires confidence to use it for classic or even "off-piste" hiking.

 The stick is qualitative from top to bottom.
 Whether you are touching them or using them, these Black Diamond trekking poles have a quality look and feel.

 The cork handles are comfortable and allow the sticks to fall naturally into place in your hands.

 The FlickLock Pro metal composite gives a feeling of strength and safety.

 Foam straps can be installed on the grip and the replaceable trekking and snow tips make the sticks even more suitable for 4-season use.

 What are the disadvantages of these poles?
 Hikers looking for ultra-light sticks will not necessarily be convinced by the Alpine Carbon Cork.

 Other options presented below are indeed lighter.
 However, the reduction in weight can often be associated with lower strength and therefore less confident walking.

-The Leki's Micro Vario Carbon DSS trekking poles are uncompromising.
+The Leki Khumbu Lite AS trekking poles are uncompromising.

-Indeed, their relatively heavy weight (same as the Black Diamond above) may drive many people away.
+Indeed, their relatively heavy weight (a little bit heavier than the Black Diamond above) may drive many people away.
 Lovers of ultralight can therefore ignore them.